Power for any need saving costs and avoiding heat.

 With this example we see additional ~3,1W of heat using a transformer of 1,1VAC difference.
 That heat is avoidable using a transformer matching the application needs.

 We made this measurements in our lab, using a variable transformer fed with exactly 230VAC mains power, and using an electronic load (long term load here) and the ALS-HPULN power supply.
-The transformer voltage was adjusted to a voltage level, until no ripple was measureable and regulation worked seemless.
+The transformer voltage was adjusted to a voltage level, where no ripple was measureable anymore and regulation worked seemless.

 It should also be mentioned, that the regulator itself needs a Vdifference of 0,26V to be able to regulate, we recommend 0,5V here.
 That should be taken into account.

-Necessary secondary voltage is lower using the LSIB-HPULN power supply, due to its negligible voltage drop resulting in alternative and quasi lossless rectification:
+Necessary secondary voltage is lower using the LSIB-HPULN power supply, due to its negligible voltage drop resulting in the alternative and quasi lossless rectification (LT4320 based "ideal rectifier"):